Dr Lorna Jane Strachan

 Lorna is a Senior Lecturer of Sedimentology whose research focuses on understanding the way in which sediment moves and is deposited in the deep ocean.
 She is a prominent researcher in the fields of turbidity currents and soft-sediment deformation, where her publications are highly cited.
 Along with her international and national collaborators, she has conducted research into understanding submarine slope dynamics and processes from tectonically active and passive margins around the world.
 Her research is multi-disciplinary integrating modern seafloor bathymetry and core data, with ancient outcrop and seismic data, and experimental flume modelling.
-To date, Lorna has supervised more than 40 post-graduate student projects, including 28 post-graduate and one Post-doctoral project at the University of Auckland.
+To date, Lorna has supervised more than 49 post-graduate student projects (43 to completion and 6 in prorgress) whilst at the University of Auckland.

 Research | Current

 My research focuses on deep marine sedimentary processes on submarine slopes and involves a combined approach, using field and seismic data together with some experimental modelling.
 In particular, I am interested in how gravity flows on slopes move, be it via slumping, sliding, debris flow, turbidity current or other flow type.

 To directly download some of my papers, please click here: http://aucklanduni.academia.edu/LornaStrachan

 Sedimentology is a dynamic and widely applied science concerned with understanding physical and chemical processes acting on the surface of the earth in complex and diverse environments.

 It is an interdisciplinary subject incorporating many Earth Science disciplines including palaeontology, geomorphology, structural geology, geochemistry, geophysics and petrology, not to mention elements of physics, chemistry, mathematics and engineering.